KIT-IAI/rapidPF/docs/problem-formulation.md

 Before making this idea mathematically precise we introduce some more Nomenclature.
 Suppose we are seated in the master system, the one composed of buses \(\{1, 2, 3 \}\).
-From our perspective both slave systems are our *neighbors*.
-More precisely, we know only that bus \(4\) (located in the first slave system) is our connection to the first slave system.
-Likewise, bus \(8\) (located in the second slave system) is our connection to the second slave system.
+From our perspective both worker systems are our *neighbors*.
+More precisely, we know only that bus \(4\) (located in the first worker system) is our connection to the first worker system.
+Likewise, bus \(8\) (located in the second worker system) is our connection to the second worker system.
 To distinguish between these different kinds of buses we call the buses \(\{1, 2, 3 \}\) the *core* nodes of the master system, and buses \(\{ 4, 8\}\) the *copy* nodes.
 Importantly, all other nodes do not exist for us; they are ignored.